-GARDNER, A.J.S.: delivered the judgment of the court
+GARDNER, J.S.: delivered the judgment of the Court.

-When this appeal came before us we ordered that the case be sent back to another judge of the High Court on the pleadings as they stood, We indicated that we would give our reasons later and we now give those reasons.
+When this appeal came before us we ordered that the case be sent back to another judge of the High Court on the pleadings as they stood.
+We indicated that we would give our reasons later and we now give those reasons.
 This is an appeal from an order of a High Court judge dismissing an action on the grounds that the pleadings disclosed no reasonable cause of action.

-We will refer to the appellant as the plaintiff and to the respondent as the defendant as they were in the court below.
+We will refer to the appellant as the plaintiff and to the respondent as the defendant as they were in the Court below.
 The facts of this case are that the plaintiff claimed damages against the State for his unlawful detention.
-The Statement of Claim indicted that his claim for such damages was in respect of his detention by the police between the 15th September, 1978 and the 3rd October, 1978, and his further detention under Presidential detention order from the 4th October, 1978 until the 26th March, 1981.
+The statement of claim indicated that his claim for such damages was in respect of his detention by the police between 15 he September, 1978 and 3 october, 1978, and his further detention under a presidential detention order from 4th October, 1978, until 25 he March, 1981.

-On an application for an adjournment before a judge in chambers the judge p20 granted the adjournment and ordered that the pleadings be amended to omit claims which were not sustainable under the provisions or Article 29(8) of the Constitution then in force.

-The plaintiff's advocates wrote to the judge informing him that the pleadings would not be amended as ordered because another judge had entertained a suit whose pleadings had been couched in a similar manner and that the plaintiff in that case had been awarded damages.
+On an application for an adjournment before a judge in Chambers the judge granted the adjournment and ordered that the pleadings be p155 amended to omit claims which were not sustainable under the provisions of art.
+29(8) of the Constitution then in force.
+The plaintiff's advocates wrote to the judge informing him that the pleading would not be amended as ordered because another judge had entertained a suit whose pleadings had been couched in a similar manner and that the plaintiff in that case had been awarded damages.

 It was intimated in the letter that, if the judge disagreed, the advocates intended to appeal to the Supreme Court.
 The learned judge then made the order dismissing the action which is the subject of this appeal.

-Mr. Kunda on behalf of the appellant, argued that the order to amend the pleadings was superfluous because the provisions of Article 29(8) had already been referred to in the Defence and Reply.
-He also pointed out that the note to Order 20/5-8/3 in the Supreme Court practice (The White Book) 1988, indicates that the court very rarely exercises its power to amend pleadings of its own motion.
-That it plays not an active but a passive role in relation to the raising of the issues for its consideration and determination and that it is not the duty of the court to force upon the parties amendments for which they do not ask.
+Mr Kunda, on behalf of the appellant, argued that the order to amend the pleadings was superfluous because the provisions of art.
+29(8) had already been referred to in the defence and reply.
+He also pointed out that the note to order 20/5-8/3 in the Supreme Court Practice (The White Book) 1988 indicates that the Court very rarely exercises its power to amend pleadings of its own motion, that it plays not an active but a passive role in relation to the raising of the issues for its consideration and determination and that it is not the duty of the Court to force upon the parties amendments for which they do not ask.

-Mr. Kunda further argued that it was wrong to hold that the pleadings did not disclose a cause of action because the claim was for damages for police detention as well as for the detention under the presidential Order to which Article 29(8) specifically refers.
+Mr Kunda further argued that it was wrong to hold that the pleadings did not disclose a cause of action because the claim was for damages for police detention as well as for the detention under the presidential prder to which art.
+29(8) specifically refers.
 He further pointed out that the order to dismiss the action was made without calling on the advocates for either party to argue the matter.

-Mr. Okafor for the State indicated that the writ claimed damages in respect of the Presidential detention, but he conceded that the Statement of Claim referred to both police and Presidential detention.
+Mr Okafor for the State indicated that the writ claimed damages in respect of the presidential detention, but he conceded that the statement of claim referred to both police and presidential detention.
 He also conceded that counsel had no opportunity to argue the matter before the order for dismissal was made.